Skip to main content

 • Focus on translating domain expertise into compelling platform features

 I facilitated collaborative Miro workshops to map the problem space, sketch solutions, and define a roadmap.
-Additionally, I conducted individual interviews with cross-functional stakeholders to gather insights and validate assumptions.
+I also conducted individual interviews with cross-functional stakeholders to gather insights and validate assumptions.

 Default schedule of a Design Sprint